Annual Technical Report 2006 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2006/KR)

 We have stored the design search data mentioned above, in Text, TIFF or SGML format on disk.

 Documentation from other offices maintained and/or considered part of the available search file

-Addition to the searchable data introduced at the file building and updating section above, for easy public access, the official gazettes of the GB, CA, CN, TW, RU and TH are available at KIPO’s IP Digital Library on microform, roll film or tape cartridge.
-In 2005, we also accommodated 1.9 million foreign data records acquired from Germany, Benelux, and so on.
+In addition to the searchable data introduced at the file building and updating section above, for easy public access, the official gazettes of the GB, CA, CN, TW, RU and TH are available at KIPO’s IP Digital Library on microform, roll film or tape cartridge.
+We also have 1.9 million foreign data records acquired from Germany, Benelux, and so on.

 V. Activities in the field of computerized search systems for industrial designs

 In-house systems (online/offline)

 For our examiners’ convenience, we provide a function for searching a variety font type and supplement references including US gazettes to our Intelligent Industrial Design Search System.
 More detailed functions are as follows:

 • Half-automatic/Full-automatic scrolling function